Five people shot at school in Sweden’s Orebro

 The extent of the injuries was not immediately clear, according to police.

-“This is currently seen as attempted murder, arson and aggravated weapons offence,” police said.
+“This is currently seen as attempted murder, arson and aggravated weapons offence,” police said in a statement.

 A large emergency response was on site, with police saying students on the campus were being held indoors.
+They urged the public to stay away from the scene.

 Sweden Justice Minister Gunnar Strommer told public broadcaster SVT that the government was in close contact with authorities.